FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/unix_install_start_here/Run_first_time_ux/use_cft_utilities.md

 xfbadmusr add \[-l &lt;login>\] \[-p &lt;passwd>\] \[-u &lt;UID>\] \[-g &lt;GID>\]

 Delete a user.
-Users in the <span class="code">group </span>file are automatically deleted from all the groups with which they are associated.
+Users in the `group `file are automatically deleted from all the groups with which they are associated.

 xfbadmusr delete \[-l &lt;login>\]

 Modify a user.
-If necessary, modifications are applied automatically to the <span class="code">group </span>file.
+If necessary, modifications are applied automatically to the `group `file.

 xfbadmusr modify \[-l &lt;login>\] \[-p &lt;passwd>\] \[-u &lt;UID>\] \[-g &lt;GID>\]